Reviewing Aphria (APHA) & Its Competitors

 Analyst Recommendations

-This is a breakdown of recent ratings and price targets for Aphria and its competitors, as provided by MarketBeat.
+This is a summary of recent ratings for Aphria and its competitors, as reported by MarketBeat.

 |Sell Ratings